 We don’t want to blow our own horn overloud, but we are proud of the work we do, and of the fact that it is valued by others.
 Some of the recognitions for which we are grateful:

 - On May 13, 2000, GenderTalk received the 2000 Media Award from the Gay & Lesbian Alliance Against Defamation (GLAAD) for “Outstanding LGBT Radio.”
-We were also nominated for the same award in 1999.
-In 2001 we withheld ourselves from nomination in order to allow others the opportunity to be recognized.
+We had also been nominated for the same award in 1999.

 - On August 8, 1997, the Conference Committee for the 3rd FTM Conference of the Americas — “The Hero’s Journey” — presented GenderTalk with an award “For Outstanding Community Service” in appreciation of GenderTalk’s support for and promotion of the conference.

 - GenderTalk was mentioned favorably in the New York Times, on TV’s “Hard Copy”, A&E’s “Transgender Revolution”, and in Japan on Asahi TV and in AERA newsmagazine.